 Workouts are full of negatives.
 Every up has a down.
 Every ascent has a descent.
 Every contraction has an extension.
 There are two sides to every rep, and, if you slow it down enough, the negative half can stimulate growth just as the positive half does.
 We discuss the positives of going negative.

 The concentric (positive) halves of reps are when the muscle contracts.
 Conversely, the muscle lengthens during the eccentric (negative) halves of reps.
 The former occurs when raising the weight and the latter when the weight is lowered, but during all of that time—assuming you don’t simply drop the weight—your muscles remain under tension.
 Furthermore, you’re approximately 25% stronger during the negative halves of reps than during the positive halves.
-In other words, if you can bench press 240 lbs., you can lie on a bench and slowly lower a bar weighing 300 lbs.
+In other words, if you can bench press 240 pounds, you can lie on a bench and slowly lower a bar to your chest weighing 300 pounds.

 eccentric training